gf13579/gf13579.github.io/content/posts/borrowing-apis-from-single-page-apps/index.md

 ---

 A SIEM typically collects event data, run detections, generates alerts and serves as a single pane of glass for security alerts.
 One of the fundamental types of event to ingest is malware alerts from endpoint antivirus and EDR solutions.
-Malware alerts may seem dull - no user behaviour analytics, no machine learning, but we very often read incident response reports where an attacker triggered AV/EDR alerts that were completely ignored, before eventually executing ransomware attack or exfiltrating data.
+Malware alerts may seem dull - no user behaviour analytics, no machine learning, but we very often read incident response reports where an attacker triggered AV/EDR alerts that were completely ignored, before eventually executing a ransomware attack or exfiltrating data.

 Some products make this easy - cloud-managed solutions might provide an API to poll for new alerts, on-prem products might write events to an event log or log file.
 Others might let you configure them to send an email or contact a webhook to notify you about a detection.